DSaunders/Nancy.JsonPatch/README.md

 Copies the value of one property to another.

-Performs an *add* operation, taking the value of the item in the 'from' path and adding to the object in refered to by 'path'.
+Performs an *add* operation, taking the value of the item in the 'from' path and adding to the object in referred to by 'path'.

 ### Move